Suppressing Non-Semantic Noise in Masked Image Modeling Representations¶

 | BEiT ViT-B | + SOAP | ~43% | +3% |

-SOAP yields consistent zero-shot performance gains across all tested MIM models.
-The improvement is largest for pure reconstruction-based models (MAE) and smaller for models that already incorporate contrastive objectives (iBOT), consistent with theoretical expectations.
+SOAP consistently improves zero-shot performance across all tested MIM models.
+The gain is largest for pure reconstruction models (MAE) and smaller for models already incorporating contrastive objectives (iBOT).

 Ablation Study¶